-The Society's uses Moody's credit ratings to assess the credit quality of its rated wholesale counterparties to assess the creditworthiness of its unsecured exposures.
-At 31 March 2017, the Society had no secured credit exposures and no exposures subject to the Issuer versus issues assessment described in the Basel Framework.
+The Society's uses published credit ratings to assess the credit quality of its rated wholesale counterparties to assess the creditworthiness of its unsecured exposures.
+At 31 March 2018, the Society had no secured credit exposures and no exposures subject to the Issuer versus issues assessment described in the Basel Framework.

-The Standard mapping published in the CRR (EU 575/2013) is used to map the alphanumeric scale of Moody's ratings onto the relevant risk buckets.
+The Standard mapping published in the CRR (EU 575/2013) is used to map the alphanumeric scale of the published ratings onto the relevant risk buckets.